 Pedigo reeled in the enormous tuna April 12 off Puerta Vallarta in Mexico, but it's not eligible for record status by the certifying International Game Fish Association because someone else aboard the boat "Journeyman" touched the rod during Pedigo's 30-minute struggle to land the fish.

-Because of that assist, the crew has not submitted the catch for record consideration.
+They reportedly have not submitted the catch for record consideration.

 IGFA regulations state that "the act of persons other than the angler in touching any part of the rod, reel, or line … either bodily or with any device, from the time a fish strikes or takes the bait or lure, until the fish is either landed or released" will generally disqualify the catch from consideration.